elmkl/arabic-ligature/README.md

 # arabic-ligature
-decomposing and joining Unicode Arabic ligature characters
+decomposing and joining Unicode Arabic ligature characters as well as fixing issues commonly found in custom fonts